-- Yes, see Civil Site Servicing Drawing. - A new external electrical PMT will be provided at the northeast corner of the site, accessible to BC Hydro from the street. - One power pole will be required to be relocated to allow for the below grade parking access ramp to be constructed.
+A Civil Sewer attenuation plan had been included to account for the required services to the proposed 60 unit residential building.
+A new above grade electrical PMT will be provided at the northeast corner of the site, accessible to BC Hydro from the street.
+One power pole is proposed to be relocated to allow for the below grade parking access ramp to be constructed.